Veggie-Loaded Vegan Pasta with Lemon Basil Cashew Cream Sauce

 • 1 medium red bell pepper, diced

-• 3 ounces sun-dried tomatoes, sliced (see Recipe Notes)
+• ⅓ cup finely chopped sun-dried tomatoes (see Recipe Notes)

 • 1 cup roasted, unsalted cashews